Zinzino

 Regular price Sale price 74,00 €

-The VitaminD Test is a confidential, laboratory-analyzed dried blood test that reveals your current vitamin D level and helps personalize your nutritional needs.
-It's quick and easy to perform, and the results are summarized in easy-to-understand charts.
+The VitaminD Test is a confidential, laboratory-analyzed dried blood test that reveals your current level and helps personalize your vitamin D nutritional needs.
+It is quick and easy to do, and the vitamin D level result is summarized in easy-to-understand charts.

-Taking the test will provide you with information about your vitamin D levels and personalized recommendations on how to maintain or improve them.
-It is recommended to take the test every 120 days to monitor your levels and adjust your intake and lifestyle according to seasonal variations.
+Taking the test will give you information about your vitamin D levels, and you will receive personalized recommendations on how to maintain or improve your levels.
+It is recommended to take the test every 120 days to monitor your level and adapt your intake and lifestyle according to seasonal variations.

 View full details